Philo of Byzantium: Works

 The Philo line, a geometric construction that can be used to double the cube, is attributed to Philo.

-A treatise titled De septem mundi miraculis, on the Seven Wonders of the World, is attributed to another Philo of Byzantium, known as "the Paradoxographer", who lived in a much later date, probably the 4th–5th century AD.
-It is printed in R. Hercher's edition of Aelian (Paris: Firmin Didot, 1858); an English translation by Jean Blackwood is included as an appendix in The Seven Wonders of the World by Michael Ashley (Glasgow: Fontana Paperbacks, 1980).

 Devices

 According to recent research, a section of Philo's Pneumatics which so far has been regarded as a later Arabic interpolation, includes the first description of a water mill in history, placing the invention of the water mill in the mid-third century BC by the Greeks.

 Philo's works also contain the oldest known application of a chain drive in a repeating crossbow.
 Two flat-linked chains were connected to a windlass, which by winding back and forth would automatically fire the machine's arrows until its magazine was empty.

 Philo also was the first to describe a gimbal: an eight-sided ink pot that could be turned any way without spilling and expose the ink on top.
 This was done by the suspension of the inkwell at the centre, which was mounted on a series of concentric metal rings which remained stationary no matter which way the pot turns.

 In his Pneumatics (chapter 31) Philo describes an escapement mechanism, the earliest known, as part of a washstand.
 A counterweighted spoon, supplied by a water tank, tips over in a basin when full releasing a pumice in the process.
 Once the spoon has emptied, it is pulled up again by the counterweight, closing the door on the pumice by the tightening string.
 Remarkably, Philo's comment that "its construction is similar to that of clocks" indicates that such escapements mechanism were already integrated in ancient water clocks.

 He is also credited with the construction of the first thermoscope (or Philo thermometer), an early version of the thermometer.